Nataraja Temple, Chidambaram: Invasions

 In the north, the Indian subcontinent had been conquered by the Delhi Sultanate.
 Muslim armies had begun raiding central India for plunder by the late 13th century.
-In 1311, when Sultan Alauddin Khilji ordered his general Malik Kafur and his forces to invade southern Hindu kingdoms, he went deeper into the Indian peninsula for loot and to establish annual tribute agreement between the kingdom and the Sultanate.
-The records left by the court historians of the Delhi Sultanate state that Malik Kafur raided Chidambaram, Srirangam, Madurai and other Tamil towms, destroyed the temples, and the Nataraja temple was one of the sources of gold and jewels booty he brought back to Delhi.
+In 1311, when Sultan Alauddin Khilji ordered his general Malik Kafur and his forces to invade southern Hindu kingdoms, he went deeper into the Indian peninsula for loot and to establish annual tribute agreement between the kingdoms and the Sultanate.
+The records left by the court historians of the Delhi Sultanate state that Malik Kafur raided Chidambaram, Srirangam, Madurai and other Tamil towns, destroyed the temples, and the Nataraja temple was one of the sources of gold and jewels booty he brought back to Delhi.

 The temple towns of Tamil Nadu were again targeted for loot in the 1320s.
 However, when the news of another invasion spread in Tamil lands, the community removed them into the Western Ghats or buried numerous sculptures and treasures in the land and concealed chambers underneath temples sites before the Muslim armies reached them.
 A large number of these were rediscovered in archaeological excavations at the site in and after 1979, including those in Chidambaram.
 According to Nagaswamy, those who buried the temple artworks followed the Hindu Agama texts such as Marici Samhita and Vimanarcanakalpa that recommend ritually burying precious metal murtis as a means of protection when war and robbery is imminent.
 Over 200 such items have been recovered, including relevant hordes of copper plate inscriptions.

 The Islamic invasion in the 14th century, states George Michell – a professor and art historian of Indian architecture, brought an abrupt end to the patronage of Chidambaram and other temple towns.
 The Delhi Sultan appointed a Muslim governor, who seceded within the few years from the Delhi Sultanate and began the Madurai Sultanate.
 This Sultanate sought tribute from the temple towns, instead of supporting them.
 The Muslim Madurai Sultanate was relatively short lived, with Hindu Vijayanagara Empire removing it in the late 14th century.
 The Vijayanagara rulers restored, repaired and expanded the temple through the 16th century, along with many other regional temples.
 These kings themselves went on pilgrimage to Chidambaram, and gifted resources to strengthen its walls and infrastructure.

-The destruction of Vijayanagara Empire in the late 16th century by an alliance of Sultanates, followed within a few decades by entrance of Portuguese, French and British colonial interests brought geopolitical uncertainties to Chidambaram and other temple towns.
+The decline and dissolution of the Vijayanagara Empire in the late 16th century by an alliance of Sultanates, followed within a few decades by entrance of Portuguese, French and British colonial interests brought geopolitical uncertainties to Chidambaram and other temple towns.
 The Portuguese were already a major Coromandel Coast trading group by the early 17th century, a region to which Chidambaram belonged.
 The Portuguese began building forts, garrison and churches in Coromandel Coast region after the demise of Vijayanagara, triggering the intervention of the French and the British.
 By the mid-17th century, the temple complex was within the patronage of Nayakas, who repaired the temple and repainted the frescoes on mandapa ceilings.
 According to Michell, these restorations likely occurred about 1643 CE during the reign of Shrirangadeva Raya III.